mcdua/simple_shell/README.md

 #0x16.
 C - Simple Shell

-A collaboration between Abatey Robespierre and Castro Mcdua.
+A collaboration between Abatey Robespierre and Isaac Castro Mcduah.
 A program that works exactly as a shell.

 ## Tasks